4G0NYY/FreeGamesDiscord/README.md

 - Send Messages
 - Embed Links

+If you want the startup embed and regular RSS notifications to work, the bot must also be allowed to speak in the target channel.

 ## Run Option A: Local Python

 ### 1. Create and activate a virtual environment